dotintent/FlutterBleLib/REFERENCE.md

 Creates native adapters for handling BLE. *This method has to be called before you can begin using the library.*
 Both parameters are iOS-specific and handle restoration of already bonded devices, eg. after a crash.

-Method will return error if an instance of native BleAdapter has already beeen created.
+Method will return error if an instance of native BleAdapter has already been created.
 ```dart
   Future<void> destroyClient();
 ```